Lemon Ice Cream: Super creamy ice cream with a bright pop of citrus. Tastes like an ice cold glass of lemonade in ice cream form!

-- .
-For an interesting take, you can even include poppyseeds to make a Lemon Poppyseed Ice Cream.
+- For an interesting take, you can even include poppyseeds

-- If you really like it sour: consider lemon heads or another lemon flavored candy!
+- If you really like it sour: consider lemon heads or another sour candy!

-Whatever you choose, add in the mix-ins after you add the lemonade powder, and stir thoroughly before you put the mixture into the freezer.
-If you choose to use fresh fruit, consider mashing it prior to adding it in; you’ll get a delicious swirls of fruit mixed throughout your homemade lemon ice cream.
+Whatever you choose, add in the mix-ins after and stir thoroughly before you put the mixture into the freezer.
+If you choose to use fresh fruit, consider mashing it prior to adding it in; you’ll get a delicious swirl of fruit mixed throughout your homemade ice cream.

-What is the Difference Between Lemon Ice Cream and Lemon Sorbet?
+What is the Difference Between Ice Cream and Sorbet?